 Individual Lessons

-Growing Beautiful Violinists in the Heart of New Orleans
+Growing Beautiful Violinists in the Heart of Central Connecticut

 Getting Started on the Violin